-The Crossing Cultures is an innovative and ongoing program of concerts and clinics implemented in the 2017-18 school year for over 15 schools in Seaside, Marina, and Salinas, Soledad, and YOSAL, featuring our brass and percussion and strings.
-The “Around the World” theme of the assemblies showcases music from different countries and cultures that raises cultural awareness, connects music with academic subjects, and sparks curiosity in our young audiences.
-Our work supports ongoing efforts to grow school instrumental music programs and create opportunities to experience the transformative power of live classical music.
+The Crossing Cultures is an innovative and ongoing program of concerts and clinics that began in the 2017-18 school year.
+Each school year, our chamber ensembles perform at 15 schools in Seaside, Marina, Salinas, and Soledad, and at YOSAL, featuring brass, percussion and strings.
+A global theme presents music from different countries and cultures, introducing intriguing classical music to kids, raising cultural awareness, connecting music with academic subjects, and sparking curiosity in our young audiences.
+Our work supports ongoing efforts to grow and enrich school instrumental music programs by creating opportunities to experience the transformative power of live classical music.
 Concerts and clinics inspire meaningful connections that encourage, acknowledge, and respectfully engage all students and cultures.

 “I can’t thank you enough for bringing your professional musicians to our school.
 These kids don’t have opportunities to hear this very high caliber of playing.
 It’s a gift and a blessing to have your group perform and clinic our kids.”

 "When the Carmel Bach Festival ensemble came to MLK School of the Arts, I witnessed students very excited to see a performance...I found the Carmel Bach Festival musicians to be friendly and outgoing, offering information that was accessible to the students.
 I appreciated that the organization offered ways to make the visit more meaningful by suggesting activities to pair with the performance both before and after, with clear directions and objectives."